 “Is democracy a necessary condition for development and social progress?
-Which politics system is the best enabler for development in a nation like Kenya: a presidential or a parliamentary political system?
+Which political system is the best enabler for development in a nation like Kenya: a presidential or a parliamentary political system?

 These are the arguments that Prof. Anyang Nyong’o writes as the premise in his book ‘Presidential or Parliamentary in Kenya?
 That he advocates for the adoption of a parliamentary political system.